StrangeBeeCorp/docs/docs/thehive/operations/backup-restore.md

 ### Restore

 Restore the saved files into the destination folder/bucket that will be used by TheHive.
+Ensure the account running TheHive application has permissions to create files and folders into the destination folder.

 ---